rafael-vitor/vscode-spacer/README.md

    2. Click on left menu's debug icon
    3. Start the debug, on the green play icon

-   This will open a new vscode instance with the exetension loaded
+  This should open a new vscode instance with `sass-spacer` loaded

 ### configuration